dtch1997/motools/mozoo/experiments/persona_vectors/README.md

 This will:
 1. Load results from `eval_results.json`
-2. Display a summary table comparing models
+2. Display a summary table comparing all models across all evaluation tasks
-3. Generate interactive plots (saved as HTML files in `plots/`)
+3. Generate interactive plots (saved as a single HTML file `plots/results.html` with tabs)
 4. Create visualizations for:
-   - Trait × Strength comparisons
+   - One plot per trained-model trait (Hallucination, Evil, Sycophancy)
-   - Strength progression (baseline → mild → severe)
+   - Each plot shows how all three evaluation tasks perform across strength levels (baseline → mild → severe)
-   - Heatmaps showing trait behavior patterns
+   - Line charts showing trait expression trends

 ## Config Format